-We need to beat the soiling out to ensure maximum removal before any moisture is introduced.
-This is done with the rug upside down and mounted on a grid to allow soil particles to fall out of the rug pile.
-We subsequently use a powerful upright vacuum cleaner to remove the dry soil from both sides of the rug.
+We beat the rugs to ensure maximum removal of the dry soil before any moisture is introduced.
+This is done with the rug upside down and mounted on a grid to allow soil particles to fall through on to the floor.
+We also use a powerful upright vacuum cleaner to remove the dry soil from both sides of the rug.

 Dry Compound Cleaning

-On some water sensitive fibres it is not safe to clean with water so we use solvent and dry compound instead.
-This ensures cleaning is able to be performed but without the use of water based cleaning solutions.
-This method allows the capture of soiling into the compound where it is trapped ready for extraction with a vacuum machine when dryed out.
+On some water sensitive fibres there is a risk of colour run when cleaning with water so we would either use a solvent dry cleaner or dry compound instead.
+This ensures we can still clean the item but without the use of water based cleaning solutions.
+The soil is broken down and removed or it will be encapsulated into the compound where it is trapped ready for extraction with a vacuum cleaning machine when it has been fully absorbed.

 After cleaning services: -